Mickey Kaus: Bloggingheads.tv

 On November 1, 2005, Kaus and journalist Robert Wright launched BloggingHeads.tv, a video weblog dialog or dia-vlog focusing on mostly-political current events.
 Initially Kaus and Wright were the regular participants.
 Eventually Wright recruited many other bloggers, journalists and scholars to take part, discussing the headlines and latest developments and making predictions.
 Wright, who bought out Kaus in the early days of the site, still appears often with various guests.
 By contrast, Kaus's appearances became increasingly infrequent.
 In 2020, Kaus once again became a weekly guest on Wright's show.
 Their conversations now include a bonus segment called "The Parrot Room" which is only available to patrons of the show.

 To exploit the visual side of the medium, Kaus sometimes uses visual aids such as an Al Gore mask and a stuffed moose.
 According to Kaus "Deploying the moose" symbolizes Pinch Sulzberger's idea of "the unaddressed important issue" similar to the "elephant in the room."

 In an episode recorded February 8, 2006, Kaus said "half the Democrats are going to vote for McCain and I'm going to be one of them."
 Kaus linked to his own statement in a February 10, 2008 blog post with the words, "I can't believe I said this."

-2010 Senate Run
+2010 senate run

 According to a March 1, 2010 report in LA Weekly, Kaus took out papers to run for the United States Senate.
 Kaus ran as a "Common Sense Democrat," stating that he did not expect to win, but hoped to raise issues.

 In a March 2, 2010 entry on Kausfiles, Kaus announced that he had taken out nomination papers to run in the Senate primary for California against Barbara Boxer.

 Kaus finished a distant third in the June 8, 2010 Democratic primary election, with 5.3% of the total vote (or 94,298 votes).
 Political unknown Brian Quintana took second with 14.2%, while incumbent Barbara Boxer secured 80.5%, ensuring that she would continue on to the general election.